thejoshwolfe/git-vendor/README.md

 is prepended automatically (this is how branches are named in git.).
 If the given branch begins with `refs/`, then it will be used as-is, regardless of whether it really refers to a branch (aka head).

+This mode is the default during `git-vendor add` if none of `--follow-branch`, `--pin-to-tag`, or `--pin-to-commit` are specified.
+The branch to follow is determined by getting the 'HEAD' branch name from the remote.
+This is typically 'main'.
+(It is determined by `git ls-remote --symref <url> HEAD`.)

 #### `pin-to-tag`